How To Create A To-Do List In WordPress

 Note: When you enable this option, a ‘Categories’ item is added to the To-Do List plugin menu …

-This allows you to add categories that you can then use to organize your lists (see ‘Plugin Usage’ section further below for more details) …
+This allows you to add categories to your lists (see ‘Plugin Usage’ section further below for more details) …

-Categories set to ‘private’ will not be visible when using the sidebar widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Categories marked ‘private’ will not be visible using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to specify how your to-do lists are viewed.
-There are 3 to do list views you can select:
+List View lets you specify how your lists are viewed.
+There are three kinds of list views:

 - Individual – Choose this option if you want each user to be able to create and manage their own private to-do list.

-- Master – This option allows you to have a master list for all users, where users have their own individual completion of items.
-If you choose the ‘Master’ list view, make sure to set the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to have one master list for all users, where users have their own individual completion of items.
+If using the ‘Master’ list view, make sure that you set the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order

-If you choose Alphabetical, Category or ID options, items will be sorted first by priority.
+If you select Alphabetical, ID or Category, ID, Category or Alphabetical options, items will be first sorted by priority.

 Show Added By

-If enabled, you can display which of your members has added an item to your to-do list.
+If enabled (‘Yes’), you can display which members on your site have added an item to the to-do list.

 Show Date Completed